Looking for a guide to fun things to do in New Braunfels, Texas, over a weekend? Read on for my best tips!

 On Friday nights, sit outside under the fairy light-bedecked trees and listen to live music.

-On Thursday evenings from February to December, meet some of Texas’s finest winemakers at the weekly “Come and Taste It” event.
+On the third Thursday of every month from February to December, meet some of Texas’s finest winemakers at the weekly “Come and Taste It” event.
 There’s music, complimentary wine tastings and food for purchase.

 1612 Hunter Rd

 Shop at the New Braunfels Farmers Market

 Every Saturday morning from 9 a.m. to 1 p.m. downtown New Braunfels comes alive with the town’s farmers market.